kiranmulloly/Python-Script/README.md

 # Python-Script

-At the moment I am documenting the Python and PowerShell scripts with as much comment as possible to make the logic clear.
-I've also posted some cheat sheets which are useful to keep handy instead of spending time searching online.
+If you're tired of getting lost in the weeds of coding, my Python and PowerShell documentation is the solution you've been looking for.
+And with my cheat sheets at your fingertips, you'll never waste time searching online again!